HRTF Field: Unifying Measured HRTF Magnitude Representation with Neural Fields: Introduction

 The geometry of a listener's auditory apertures (i.e., pinnae, head and upper torso) imposes spatial filtering effects onto the sound propagating from the sound source to the ear canal.
 Such effects are mathematically characterized by head-related transfer functions (HRTFs), which are widely used in headphone-based spatial audio rendering~\cite{xie2013head}.
 Existing spatial audio rendering techniques mostly use a generic HRTF (measured on a dummy head) and often lead to sound localization confusion~\cite{armstrong2018perceptual}.
 This is because the geometry differs significantly from one person to another, and the corresponding HRTFs also differ.
 Modeling HRTFs of different listeners is a critical step to predicting HRTFs from the geometry of a new listener, for personalized spatial audio rendering.
 This can significantly improve the immersiveness in virtual and augmented reality.

 The individual HRTF measurement process requires an anechoic room with microphones inserted in the listeners' ears to record the head-related impulse responses (HRIRs).
-Typically, multiple loudspeakers are arranged in one direction and then rotating in another direction~\cite{app10145014, algazi2001cipic}.
+Typically, multiple loudspeakers are arranged around an arc and then rotating in another orthogonal direction~\cite{app10145014, algazi2001cipic}.
 Such a time-consuming and cumbersome process makes it impractical to measure each user's HRTF.
 Thus, it is necessary to predict one's HRTF based on geometry.
 Some methods have been developed for numerically calculated HRTF~\cite{pollack2022modern}, but they suffer from unrealistic assumptions.
 Recent efforts have been put into data-driven methods, using machine learning to perform HRTF personalization~\cite{cobos2022overview} from anthropometric measurements~\cite{grijalva2016manifold, chen2019autoencoding, wang2021global}, ear images~\cite{lee2018personalized, zhao2022magnitude}, or scanned head mesh~\cite{miccini2020hrtf, wang2022predicting}.

 However, these methods have all been trained on small data (dozens of subjects) with overfitting risks, as their data representation is locked to a specific spatial sampling scheme of the HRTF training data and cannot utilize data with different sampling schemes across datasets.
 As shown in Fig.~\ref{fig:sample}, the source location grid used in existing publicly available measured HRTF datasets differs from one to another, which also restricts the format of predicted HRTFs to the given source grids.
 The spherical coordinate systems are different.
 While the left four columns of datasets use geodesic representations, CIPIC uses the interaural-polar coordinate system, and HUTUBS uses the near-Lebedev system.
 Different sampling schemes and coordinate systems cause discrepancy in spatial resolution of the HRTF measurements.
 For example, the midsagittal HRTF pattern is compared between the CIPIC and the Listen dataset in Fig.~\ref{fig:midsagittal}.
 While the overall pattern is similar, as they should be, the different spatial resolutions make it difficult to compare the differences in peaks and notches between the two listeners, which are critical and personalized localization cues for spatial audio rendering~\cite{asano1990role}.
 This motivates us to seek a unified representation of HRTFs across different datasets to alleviate the bounds of specific spatial sampling schemes.